ChaseCHA/learngit/readme.txt

-this is for git test
+this is for git test v2
+i am test